lucamarche-iz1mlt/install-mmdvm-sh/INSTALL.md

-# INSTALL MMDVM Raspberry PI on Raspbian 9 (Stretch)
+# INSTALL MMDVM Raspberry PI on Raspbian 10 (Buster)

 Download the package from the terminal using the command: